 This will go in your cruise carry-on.
 If you remember nothing else for this trip, make sure you have this!
 For some destinations, a birth certificate is sufficient.
 But it’s important to know that if there is some sort of emergency and you have to fly back to the US from one of your ports of call, then you will need your passport.
 We always recommend bringing your passport in your carryon and having a copy of it in your checked luggage.

 You’ll also want to make sure you have your driver’s license on hand.
 Most of the time, all you need to reboard the boat at the ports is your driver’s license.
-Your passport can stay onboard in the safe so you don’t lose it.
+Your passport can stay onboard in the room safe if you want.

 Disney Cruise Line Issued Luggage Tags